wallacelw/Competitive-programming/Game-Theory/game-theory.md

 **Proof:** If a player adds *t* stones in a pile, the next player just needs to remove *t* stones from this pile.
 Considering that the game is finite and ends sooner or later.

+### Staircase Nim Example

+In Staircase Nim, there is a staircase with n steps, indexed from 0 to n - 1.
+In each step, there are zero or more coins.

+Two players play in turns.
+In his/her move, a player can choose a step i > 0 and move one or more coins to step i - 1.
+The player who is unable to make a move lose the game.
+That means the game ends when all the coins are in step 0.

+We can divide the steps into two types, odd steps, and even steps.

+Now let's think what will happen if a player A move *x* coins from an even step(non-zero) to an odd step.
+Player B can move these same *x* coins to another even position and the state of the game won't change:

+Even_Xor_Sum' = Even_Xor_Sum
+Odd_Xor_Sum' = Odd_Xor_Sum

+But if player A moves a coin from an odd step to an even step, similar logic won't work.
+Because there is a situation when *x* coins are moved from stair 1 to 0, and player B can't move these coins from stair 0 to -1 (not a valid move).

+From this argument, we can agree that coins in even steps are useless, they don't affect game state.
+If I am in a winning position and you move a coin from an even step, I will move those coins again to another even step and will remain in a winning position.
+The same applies for the losing positions.

+Therefore, to determine if a state is a winning position or losing position, it's only needed to compute the xor-sum of the odd positions.

 ## Sprague-Grundy Theorem

 Let's consider a state *v* of a two-player impartial game and let *v_i* be the states reachable from it (where $i \in \{ 1, 2, \dots, k \} , k \ge 0$ ).